Lead routing for small teams

 Common routing rules

-4. #4 IF New or returning equals New #new-patient-intake
+4. #4 When New or returning equals New → send to #new-patient-intake

 Urgent requests jump the queue regardless of department.
 Department-specific desks handle their own bookings.
 New-patient onboarding has a separate channel because it has different paperwork.